OneNeptune/CardioCarto/README.md

     * Friendship dashboard that allows users to view:
       1. Active friendships.
       2. Friendship requests awaiting their response.
-      3. Sent requests that can be cancelled.
+      3. Sent requests that can be canceled.
 5. **User**
     * Modal with stylized image upload to Amazon S3 in order to change avatar.